 Judicial review outcomes

-The AAT aims to have less than five per cent of all decisions that could have been appealed overturned by the courts.
-The number of appeals allowed by the courts in 2016–17 amounted to three per cent of all decisions made by the AAT in 2015–16 that could have been appealed to the courts.
-This is an improvement on the 3.3 per cent result in 2015–16.
+The AAT aims to have fewer than five per cent of all appealable decisions overturned by the courts.
+The number of appeals allowed by the courts in 2017–18 amounted to 3.1 per cent of all decisions made by the AAT in 2016–17.

-More detailed information about the AAT and our operations is set out in our 2016–17 Annual Report which is available on our website at http://www.aat.gov.au/about-the-aat/corporate-information/annual-reports.
+More detailed information about the AAT and our operations is set out in our 2017-18 Annual Report, which is available on our website at http://www.aat.gov.au/about-the-aat/corporate-information/annual-reports.